 Chase Total Checking

-Chase Total Checking accounts have relatively high fees all around, at $12 a month for maintenance, $2 for each ATM transaction and $34 for overdrafts.
-You can have the maintenance fee waived if you meet certain requirements like keeping a combined average daily balance of $5,000+ in linked deposits accounts or having $1,500 of minimum daily balance in this account.
+Chase Total Checking accounts have relatively high fees all around, at $12 a month for maintenance, $2.50 for each ATM transaction and $34 for overdrafts.
+You can waive the maintenance fee by meeting certain requirements.
+For one, having direct deposits totaling $500 or more made to this account each statement cycle can waive the fee.